rqlite/rqlite.io/content/en/docs/API/api/_index.md

 weight: 5
 date: 2017-01-05
 ---
-The first thing to know is that you can send your read and writes requests to any node in your cluster.
-For full details on how rqlite handles requests for you, check out [_How rqlite handles requests_](https://rqlite.io/docs/api/api/#how-rqlite-handles-requests).

 Each rqlite node exposes an HTTP API allowing data to be inserted into, and read back from, the database.
 Specifically there are three endpoints to know:
 - `/db/execute` which accepts write requests (`INSERT`, `UPDATE`, `DELETE`)
 - `/db/query` which accepts read requests (`SELECT`)
 - `/db/request` which accepts both read and write requests.
 This endpoint is known as the [_Unified Endpoint_](/docs/api/api/#unified-endpoint).

+You can send your read and writes requests to any node in your cluster.

 **Which endpoint should you use?** If you know ahead of time whether you are doing reads or writes, it's probably best to choose the endpoint dedicated to that type of request (either `/db/execute` or `/db/query`), as you will know precisely what to expect when rqlite responds.
 This encourages the most robust interaction with rqlite.
 In contrast the structure of the response from `/db/request` will depend on whether you send read or write requests, and may require you (or your code) to inspect the response more closely before parsing it.
 But `/db/request` can be more convenient in some cases, as you don't need to worry about choosing a particular endpoint ahead of time -- just send all your requests to `/db/request`.